-In addition, the $c$-closure of a graph gives a new class of graphs which are not captured by other measures.
-This follows from the observation that every clique is 1-closed.
-Hence, a graph can have bounded $c$-closure but, for example, unbounded degeneracy and thus unbounded treewidth.
-Conversely, the graph consisting of two vertices~$u$ and~$v$ and many vertex-disjoint $u$-$v$-paths of length two is 2-degenerate, has treewidth two, and unbounded~$c$-closure.
-Generally, one may observe that $c$-closure is different from many common parameterizations which measure, in different ways, the sparseness of the input graph.
-In this sense, the structure described by the~$c$-closure is novel.
-The aim of this work is to show that $c$-closure also has the final, most important trait: it helps when designing fixed-parameter algorithms.
+In addition, the $c$-closure of a graph gives a new class of graphs which is not captured by other popular measures.
+For example, every complete graph is 1-closed.
+Hence, a graph can have bounded $c$-closure but unbounded degeneracy and thus unbounded treewidth.
+Conversely, the graph consisting of two vertices~$u$ and~$v$ and many vertex-disjoint~$u$-$v$-paths of length 2 is 2-degenerate, has treewidth 2, and unbounded~$c$-closure.
+Generally, one may observe that~$c$-closure is different from many common parameterizations which measure, in various ways, the sparseness of the input graph.
+In this sense, the structure described by the~$c$-closure of graphs is novel.
+The aim of this work is to show that~$c$-closure also has the final, most important trait: it helps when designing fixed-parameter algorithms.

-Fox et al.~\cite{FRSWW18} applied $c$-closure to the enumeration of maximal cliques, showing that a $c$-closed graph may have at most $3^{(c-1)/3}\cdot n^2$ maximal cliques.
-In combination with known clique enumeration algorithms this implies that all maximal cliques of a graph can be enumerated in~$\Oh^*(3^{c/3})$ time.
-We are not aware of any further fixed-parameter algorithms that make use of the $c$-closure parameter.
+Fox et al.~\cite{FRSWW20} applied $c$-closure to the enumeration of maximal cliques, showing that a $c$-closed graph may have at most $3^{(c-1)/3}\cdot n^2$ maximal cliques.
+In combination with known clique enumeration algorithms, this implies that all maximal cliques of a graph can be enumerated in~$\Oh^*(3^{c/3})$ time.\footnote{The~$\Oh^*$ notation hides polynomial factors in the input size.}